Bachelor of Music

 All applicants must be able to demonstrate that their level of English language ability meets the Royal College of Music’s minimum requirements in order for their application to be accepted.

-If you require a visa to study at the RCM, UK Visas and Immigration (UKVI) will also need to see proof of your English language abilities when making your visa application.
+If you require a visa to study at the RCM, you must meet the English language requirements before the RCM is permitted to sponsor your visa application.

 How to apply

-You can submit your application for entry in 2018 to UCAS Conservatoires from mid-July 2017.
-Through UCAS Conservatoires you can apply simultaneously to all the institutions that are members of Conservatoires UK.
+All applicants (including international applicants) should apply online through the UCAS Conservatoires admissions service, where you can apply simultaneously to all the institutions that are members of Conservatoires UK.
 You can track your application, find out when your audition is and get the results of your audition all on UCAS Conservatoires.
 You can also confirm your decisions online.

-Applicants interested in second study, joint principal study or alternative study are reminded to submit only one application.
+Applicants interested in joint principal study are reminded to submit only one application.
 If you submit two applications you will be charged twice.

 If you change your mind about applying, you can contact UCAS Conservatoires to cancel and request a refund.
 To be entitled to a refund you must cancel within 14 days of the date you submitted your application.
 You can find further details about how to do this, and also information about amending your application details, on the UCAS Conservatoires website.

 The Royal College of Music normally holds auditions in London, Asia and the USA.
 Auditions for all courses and all principal studies can be undertaken in London.
 Auditions for most courses and principal studies can also be undertaken in Asia and the USA.
 International applicants who cannot travel to the UK or other Overseas audition venues may submit a video audition instead.

 Application deadlines, application fees, audition dates and the availability of RCM accompanists varies between locations.